-What is melanoma? »
+What is melanoma Skin Cancer? »

 Melanoma is the most dangerous type of skin cancer.
 It develops in the skin cells that produce melanin, the melanocytes.
-Exposure to ultraviolet radiation from the sun or from tanning beds increases a person’s risk for developing melanoma.
-The reason melanoma is more deadly than squamous cell or basal cell carcinoma is that as melanoma progresses it grows downward and can begin to deposit cancerous cells into the bloodstream where they can spread the cancer anywhere in the body.
+Exposure to ultraviolet radiation from the sun or from tanning beds increases a person’s risk of developing melanoma.
+The reason melanoma is more deadly than squamous cell or basal cell carcinoma is that as melanoma progresses it grows downward and can begin to deposit cancerous cells into the bloodstream where they can spread cancer anywhere in the body.

 What are the symptoms of melanoma? »